sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/3 - A Dream of Dream.md

 It was another skeleton, though one he had not seen yet.
 This one wore a black turtleneck sweater and formal dress pants, and a mass of black, oily sludge that seemed to coalesce around his back... where four tentacles(?) sprouted, made of the same substance, currently aimed at him.
 The singular cyan eye that watched him was calm, perhaps amused.

-Now upright, Snatcher crossed his arms in front of him.
+Lifting himself upright, Snatcher crossed his arms in front of him.
 "You look like something that came up out of my swamp.
 Just how many of you skeletons are there?"

 The skeleton's grin compressed into a smirk.
 "I am something *more* than my peers.
 Borne to balance out the ideals of this multiverse.
 Some believe our war to be one of 'good versus evil' and other such simplifications, and that the only acceptable outcome for one side is the complete and total annihilation of the other.
 However--"